dabeaz/curio/docs/reference.rst

    Return a (filename, lineno) tuple where the task is executing.
 Useful for debugging and logging.

-The following public attributes are available of :class:`Task` instances:
+The following attributes and properties are defined on :class:`Task` instances:

 .. attribute:: Task.id

    The task's integer id.
+Monotonically increases.

 .. attribute:: Task.coro